 Alternative 3 includes the construction of a new receiving station, referred to as RS-X, on LAX property.
-Existing 230 kV LADWP power lines, located on the west side of LAX along Pershing Drive, would feed the new RS-X. The new RS-X is envisioned to be a purpose-built structure providing a dedicated source of power to the Airport, solely serving Airport loads, designed to accommodate 160 MVA redundant capacity.
+Existing 230 kV LADWP power lines, located on the west side of LAX along Pershing Drive and from the north side of LAX along Westchester Parkway, would feed the new RS-X. The new RS-X is envisioned to be a purpose-built structure providing a dedicated source of power to the Airport, solely serving Airport loads, designed to accommodate 160 MVA redundant capacity.
 Alternative 3 would include feeders to connect the new RS-X to the midfield area of the airfield.